-- (c) Badge Procedure. - (1) For Seller employees who will not require a DOE security clearance, the Seller must submit a "Y-12 Badge and Access Request" to the STR.
-The STR will verify the information on the request, to include the contract number and associated data, and submit the form to the badge office. - (2) All Seller employees must attend a security briefing and present two forms of identification.
+- For Seller employees who will not require a DOE security clearance, the Seller must submit a "Y-12 Badge and Access Request" to the STR.
+The STR will verify the information on the request, to include the contract number and associated data, and submit the form to the badge office. - 2.
+All Seller employees must attend a security briefing and present two forms of identification.
 The first form of identification must be a state or federal government issued photo identification (ID).
-The second form of identification must be a document that proves U.S. citizenship.

-Examples of an acceptable photo ID includes:

-- Valid State driver's license bearing a photo - Valid photo ID card issued by a federal or state government agency - Valid U.S. Military ID card

-Acceptable proof of citizenship includes:

-- Active U.S. passport - Certified certification of birth issued by the county or State of birth (this must be certified with a raised seal; copies are not accepted) - Certification of birth abroad or certification of report of birth issued by the Department of State (Form FS-545, DS-1350, or FS-240) - Certificate of Naturalization (Form N-550 or N-570); - Certificate of U.S. Citizenship (Form N560 or N-561); - Report of Birth Abroad of a Citizen of the United States of America (Form FS-240); and - State issued Enhanced driver's license - Documented proof of citizenship through a Department of Energy recognized database, such as the Central Personnel Clearance Index, Clearance Verification System, Visitor Access Database Program, etc.
+The second form of identification must be a document that proves U.S. citizenship. - a.
+Examples of an acceptable photo ID includes: - (1) Valid State driver's license bearing a photo. - (2) Valid photo ID card issued by a federal or state government agency. - (3) Valid U.S. Military ID card. - b.
+Acceptable proof of citizenship includes: - (1) Active U.S. passport. - (2) Certified certification of birth issued by the county or State of birth (this must be certified with a raised seal; copies are not accepted). - (3) Certification of birth abroad or certification of report of birth issued by the Department of State (Form FS-545, DS-1350, or FS-240). - (4) Certificate of Naturalization (Form N-550 or N-570). - (5) Certificate of U.S. Citizenship (Form N560 or N-561). - (6) Report of Birth Abroad of a Citizen of the United States of America (Form FS-240). - (7) State issued Enhanced driver's license.